OUR STORY

 The Global Coalition for Efficient Logistics (GCEL) is a non-profit Public-Private Partnership founded in Switzerland in 2005 under Article 60 of the Swiss Civil Code.

-GCEL unites more than 150 governments through their pan-regional organizations, 26 intergovernmental and non-governmental organizations, and the world's leading technology firms employing over 3.2 million professionals who collectively service 60% of the world's GDP.
+GCEL unites more than 150 governments through their pan-regional organizations, 26 intergovernmental and non-governmental organizations, and leading technology firms employing over 3.2 million professionals who collectively support 60% of global GDP.

-Together, these organizations have joined forces to launch the HumaWealth Program-a tangible and transformative economic development initiative designed to create a more efficient, inclusive, and secure global commerce through the Digital Economy Platform (DEP) for the USD 231 trillion B2B marketplace.
+Together, they launched the HumaWealth Program, an initiative designed to create a more efficient, inclusive, and secure global commerce ecosystem through the Digital Economy Platform (DEP) for the USD 231 trillion B2B marketplace.

-By contributing your voice, vision, and leadership, you can stand with global leaders in advancing the GCEL mission:
+By contributing your voice, vision, and leadership, you can join global leaders in advancing GCEL’s mission:

 "Connecting the Strengths of the World Community to Create Well-Being Across Humanity."